 Do I find the person in my profile appealing?
 Do the pictures and descriptions reveal a person who is comfortable and confident, secure and grounded, mature and stable, ready for a healthy relationship?
 Does this person have the qualities I value and seem like someone ready and capable of the relationship I seek?
 Is the person in your profile the type of person you would want a committed relationship with?

 First, we unknowingly send out messages that we feel incomplete, insecure, unworthy of being loved and that we don’t believe we have the capability of changing this on our own.
 We seek a partner to make us feel complete and secure, accepted and loved.
-We send the message of being unhappy on our own and search for someone to make us happy and fulfilled.
+We send the message of being unhappy on our own and search for someone who can take away that feeling and make us happy and fulfilled.